-This kernel smoothing interpretation invites a comparison to Gaussian Process (GP) regression.
-For a GP with kernel $k(\cdot, \cdot)$ and noise variance $\sigma_n^2$, the posterior mean prediction for a test point $x_*$ given training data $(X, \mathbf{y})$ is given by $m(x_*) = k(x_*, X) ( K(X, X) + \sigma_n^2 I )^{-1} \mathbf{y}$.
-While both architectures involve a weighted sum of targets, the Transformer differs fundamentally in its mixing mechanism.
-The GP posterior requires the inversion of the kernel matrix, an operation scaling as $\mathcal{O}(N^3)$.
-In contrast, the attention mechanism replaces this inversion with row-wise normalization (softmax), which scales as $\mathcal{O}(N^2)$.
-While normalization is only an approximation of the true posterior inverse, it allows the Transformer to scale to significantly longer sequences while retaining the capacity to model complex dependencies \citep{rasmussen2006gaussian}.
+This kernel-smoothing interpretation invites a comparison with Gaussian Process (GP) regression.
+For a GP with kernel $k(\cdot, \cdot)$ and noise variance $\sigma_n^2$, the posterior mean at a test point $x_*$ given training data $(X, \mathbf{y})$ is $m(x_*) = k(x_*, X) ( K(X, X) + \sigma_n^2 I )^{-1} \mathbf{y}$.
+Both architectures form a weighted sum of targets, but their mixing mechanisms differ.
+The GP posterior requires inverting the kernel matrix, an $\mathcal{O}(N^3)$ operation; attention replaces this inversion with a row-wise softmax that scales as $\mathcal{O}(N^2)$.
+Softmax normalization is only an approximation to the inversion step, but it allows the Transformer to scale to substantially longer sequences while retaining the capacity to model complex dependencies \citep{rasmussen2006gaussian}.